EdwinVW/akka.net-warehouse-sample/README.md

 The *BackOrder* actor tracks the list of products that must be back-ordered because of insufficient stock.

 ## Start Solution
 The *Start* solution contains the initial version of the demo application.
 All actors run in a single process.
 This process is the *Warehouse* console application.
-When this project is started, the application initializes and waits for a keypress before starting a simulation.
+When this project is started, the application initializes and waits for a keypress before starting the simulation.

+### Simulating concurrency
 By default, only 1 store with 1 customer is simulated.
 You can increase this by setting the following variables:

 * *numberOfStores* in *Program.cs* in the *Warehouse* project.
 * *_numberOfCustomers* in *StoreActor.cs* in the *Actors* project.

+### Simulation output
 Throughout the simulation, information about what's going on is printed to the console.
 I've used different colors to identify which actor prints the message:

 | Color     | Emitted by        |